ricksonsimioni/UMAP2024-On-the-need-for-configurable-travel-recommender-systems-A-systematic-mapping-study/README.md

 **IEEE**

 *(("All Metadata": configurable OR personali\* OR customi\*) AND ("All Metadata": recommender OR advis\* OR assist\* OR suggest\*) AND (("All Metadata": tourism OR eTourism) AND travel))*
+> In the IEEE library, the time range filter must be applied right after fetching all the results since the library does not contain a command to do so directly through the query.

 **DBLP**

 *configurable | personali | customi recommender | advis | assist | suggest tourism | eTourism*
+> In the DBLP library, the time range filter must be applied right after fetching all the results since the library does not contain a command to do so directly through the query.

 Replication package
 -------------------

 The list of all the papers retrieved from the queries is available for download <a href="https://github.com/ricksonsimioni/UMAP2024-On-the-need-for-configurable-travel-recommender-systems-A-systematic-mapping-study/raw/main/papers_list.xlsx" title="Download" download>here</a>.

-The list of final selected papers is available for download [here](https://duckduckgo.com).
+The spreadsheet is divided into three tabs:

+- All retrieved papers
+  > This list contains the raw data retrieval with all the papers fetched using the available queries above.
+- Removal of duplicated ones
+  > This list contains the woks after the removal of duplicated ones across digital libraries.
+- Final selection
+  > This list contains the final works selected based in the inclusion and exclusion criteria explained in the paper

 The final papers are available for download [here](https://duckduckgo.com).